gn1264/Grocery-management-system/README.md

 5. Receive an alert for items running low during the update if the new amount is less than 25% of the original amount.

 ## Input Format
-Enter the names of groceries as a space-separated list.
+1.Enter the names of groceries as a space-separated list.
-For each grocery, input the initial amount in kilograms.
+2.For each grocery, input the initial amount in kilograms.
-Update the quantities when prompted.
+3.Update the quantities when prompted.